andras-gyarmati/surface-reconstruction/README.md

 This repository focuses on the creation of 3D surfaces from point clouds captured by a university-used LiDAR sensor.
 For coloring the surfaces, images from cameras positioned alongside the sensor are used.

+## Files in Repository

+- **OGLPack.zip**: Required OGLPack package for setting up the development environment.
+- **Szakdolgozat_UY18CX.pdf**: The PDF of the thesis containing detailed explanations, algorithms, and figures.

 ## Overview

 The point clouds and images are loaded from files and prepared for rendering.
 After loading, OpenGL natively supports point rendering.
 For surface drawing, the points are connected through indexed triangles.